DeepBlueRobotics/training/docs/section-3/basic-control.md

 The two motor types: `kBrushless` and `kBrushed` require the controller to power the motors in different ways, and you can end up destroying the motor by using the wrong motor type.
 The easiest way to tell the difference is that brushless motors use three wires while brushed motors use two.
 Most of the motors we will use with SparkMaxes are brushless.

 Lib199 is a repository which contains many methods and objects we reuse over many projects and years.
-Now let's use lib199's MotorControllerFactory methodto create the SparkMax
+Now let's use lib199's MotorControllerFactory method to create the SparkMax

 ``` Java
 SparkMax motor = MotorControllerFactory.createSparkMax([motor id], MotorConfig.NEO);